 “We recognize the need to improve our performance, and we’re working hard to do that,” McDonald told several hundred shareholders at the company’s annual meeting at the Aronoff Center for the Arts in Cincinnati today.

 P&G is working to save $10 billion in costs through 2016, as it also seeks to develop more blockbuster products.
 McDonald faced shareholders for the first time since Ackman’s Pershing Square Capital Management LP took a $1.8 billion stake in July.
 Ackman has pushed to replace McDonald and split the CEO and chairman roles, according to a person familiar with the matter.

-McDonald faced little criticism during the event, although one shareholder asked what the company was doing to overcome a languishing stock price (PG).
+McDonald faced little criticism during the event, although one shareholder asked what the company was doing to overcome a languishing stock price (PG:US).